-A Budgeting Checklist For Churches
+A Budgeting Checklist for Churches and Ministries

 Click on the image to download a PDF version of the church budgeting checklist.

-Tips For Creating Your Church Budget
+Tips for Creating Your Church or Ministry Budget

-Compile All The Data You Can
+Compile All the Data You Can

 To get a clear picture of your church’s finances so you can be a good steward of the funds God provides, we recommend collecting as much information as you can.
 This may include reports on cash flow, building campaign updates, debt numbers and debt repayment plans, bank statements, and more.
 Together, this information can give you insight into not only what you spend your money on but also why you choose to incur certain expenses to help accomplish your mission.